wasmCloud/wasmcloud.com/community/2023-07-12-community-meeting.md

 ### Agenda

-- DEMO + DISCUSSION: WITty providers, starting with Golang
+- DEMO: WITty providers, starting with Golang
--
--
+- DISCUSSION: What in the `world` is `wit`, and why wasmCloud is using it

 <!--truncate-->